peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 Therefore you need to take **extreme ownership** of the addiction.
 You need to take all the responsibility onto yourself and hold yourself accountable, even if the problem is not your fault.
 Doing this will allow you to find a solution to the problem.
 By taking ownership, you accept the responsibility to fix the problem rather than waiting for somebody else to fix it.

 It is easy to hate the people that produce pornography content, and it is easy to hate the women or men that participate in the content.
 However, hate will never provide the solution to your addiction.
 Yes, we should hold them accountable, but do not direct your anger and hate towards those that fueled your addiction - instead, funnel anger towards your negative mental schemas and pathways that continue to pedal addiction to PMO.

+## Over Intellectualization
+For some, they believe that logic and being an "intellectual" alone can bring them to a path of truth and freedom from problems.
+However, trying to use "intellectualism" alone is unlikely to bring you to the truth.

+Nobody became a user through a logical or intellectual decision.
+They become a user through emotion, and what we percieve as pleasure.
+But as that pleasure fades into an ever-spiralling chase for freedom from the crutch, we start to grasp what is actually pleasurable.

 # Chapter 4.
 Desire.md
 **Transmutation Definition - `The process of turning one state of mind or energy into another, either positive or negative.`**